Name of Exercise —Free weight triceps extension

-In general, muscle strength works to increase basic function of the muscle and is the typical workout choice.
+In general, muscle strength works to increase basic function of the muscle and is the typical goal of workouts.
 Muscle endurance is important to people who participate in endurance activities, such as running or biking, and muscle power is beneficial for athletes who need to use sudden quick movements, such as sprinting, basketball, and football.

 Beginners should start with a basic routine and gradually move toward a strength, endurance, or power routine.

 Beginner: 1 set of 12 to 15 reps

 Muscle Strength: 1 to 3 sets of 5 to 8 reps

 Muscle Endurance: 1 to 3 sets of 15 to 20 reps

 Muscle Power: 1 to 3 sets of 3 to 5 reps

 Use a weight that is heavy enough to perform the desired number of reps and sets for your skill level using good form.
 When you are able to perform more reps and sets than is outlined in your category, try to increase the weight you lift by 5% to 10%.
 Your strength goals may change as you progress.

 Let's Move!—Department of Health and Human Services